Current Projects

-My article “Afterlives of Nazi Propaganda: André Cauvin and Bwana Kitoko” is slated to appear in the Journal of Belgian History-RBHC-BTNG in 2025.
+My article “Afterlives of Nazi Propaganda: André Cauvin and Bwana Kitoko” appeared in the Journal of Belgian History-RBHC-BTNG in 2025.

 An Epic Island: The Untold Story of Mallorca in World History